-- Not all banks are equal.
-Some banks offer more sophisticated services through its mobile banking platforms, while others allow the basics only.
+- Not all online banks are equal.
+Some online banks offer more sophisticated services through their mobile banking platforms, while others allow the basics only.

 - At mercy of technology glitches.
 Although uncommon, a blip in service can prevent you from accessing your money until the problem’s resolved.